-The upstream face of a high earthdam is a good instance of 3-phase soil behavior under large ambient pressure reversals.
-Each year the reservoir level changes, often by a matter 100m or more, from full pond to dead storage.
-Depending on soil gradation, and at what elevation it finds itself within the embankment, this could well be enough to put pores through their full drying-wetting cycle year after year.
-Being exposed to such repetitions of drainage and inundation it would be surprising if there were not some re-aggregation of the discrete particles from which the fill is composed, no matter however well the earthfill had been compacted.
+The upstream face of a high earthdam is a good instance of 3-phase soil behaviour under large ambient pressure reversals.
+Each year the reservoir level changes, often by a matter 100 metres or more, from full pond to dead storage.
+Depending on soil gradation and elevation within the embankment this could well be enough to put pores through their full wetting-drying cycle year after year.
+Suffering such repetitions of loss and reestablishment of cohesive forces, it would not be surprising if there was a significant reaggregation of the discrete particles from which the fill is composed.
+Under such circumstance, however well the earthfill had been compacted, it must be expected that somewhere or other in the millions of cubic metres of earthfill, pockets of loosened fill might align themselves to make for a preferred seepage channel.